Homemade Breakfast Sausage Patties

 - In a large bowl, combine buttermilk and seasonings.
 Add pork; mix lightly but thoroughly.
 Shape into twenty 3-in. patties.

 - In a large skillet coated with cooking spray, cook patties in batches over medium heat 5-6 minutes on each side or until a thermometer reads 160°.
 Remove to paper towels to drain.
-Freeze option: Wrap each cooked, cooled patty in plastic wrap; transfer to a resealable plastic freezer bag.
+Freeze option: Wrap each cooked, cooled patty; transfer to an airtight container.
 May be frozen for up to 3 months.To use, unwrap patties and place on a baking sheet coated with cooking spray.
 Bake at 350° for 15 minutes on each side or until heated through.

 Nutrition Facts1 sausage patty: 126 calories, 8g fat (3g saturated fat), 38mg cholesterol, 251mg sodium, 1g carbohydrate (1g sugars, 0 fiber), 11g protein.